azul3d/website/pages/doc/faq.md

 It is a game engine for programmers, by programmers.
 It is minimalistic, but also extensable compared to most other engines.

-It tries to provide the things that most game developers will use daily -- and it tries to provide them well.
+It tries to provide the things that most game developers will use daily -- and it tries to provide them _well_.

 ## Why Go?